fballestermacia/SpinStatesAGNRs/README.md

 Hubbard Hamiltonians for a Self-Consisten Field method.
 They are specific for Armchair Graphene Nanoribbons but with small tweaks can be used for other systems.
 All graphs in my work have been obtained with these scripts.

-The code is rough and not well documentes.
+The code is rough and not well documented.
 I will work on cleaning it up as soon as possible.

 You may copy this code for your own personal use and modify it as you see fit.